StlcThe Simply Typed Lambda-Calculus

 • [x:=true] (\x:Bool, x) yields \x:Bool, x

-The last example is very important: substituting x with true in \x:Bool, x does not yield \x:Bool, true!
+The last example is key: substituting x with true in \x:Bool, x does not yield \x:Bool, true!
 The reason for this is that the x in the body of \x:Bool, x is bound by the abstraction: it is a new, local name that just happens to be spelled the same as some global name x.

 Here is the definition, informally...